Four Important Exercises for Seniors

 Becoming a senior citizen doesn’t mean you should give up on exercise even if you have certain problems.
 On the contrary, as long as it’s within one’s means, people can engage in physical activity, but always with moderation.

 Important exercises for senior citizens

-There are a series of great, specialized exercises that limit the risk of injury.
-As mentioned before, being a certain age may imply having issues that increase the odds of hurting yourself.
+There are a series of great, specialized exercises that limit the risk of injury and are indicated for this age group.

 1. Aerobic exercise

 Aerobic exercises are often low-impact, and are recommended for senior citizens.

 - Walking or jogging (on a treadmill or outside)